 According to the CDC, a higher BMI often leads to serious health conditions.
 Health insurance providers will often look at your BMI to analyze your risk level.
 A high BMI usually leads to paying more in health insurance costs.

 It should come as no surprise that smoking causes a number of serious health issues.
 Because of these substantial risks, smokers tend to pay more for health insurance.
-About 18 percent of Pennsylvania residents smoke, the 19th highest rate in the country when it comes to tobacco use.
+About 18.7 percent of Pennsylvania residents smoke, the 34th lowest rate in the country when it comes to tobacco use.

 According to HealthCare.gov, older people can pay up to three times more than younger people for health insurance.
 PA residents who used QuoteWizard to shop for health insurance are, on average, 42 years old.